 Humbly, Lisa looked back at Vincent, and for the first time in all of her life, she had to admit to a frailty, and it was difficult for her to continue.
 But she had demons to release as well, and she so badly needed to be free of them.
 She knew Vincent, was the only one who could help her, and truly understand.

-Slowly, she went on to say, "I didn't fear you Vincent, that night I wanted to kiss you and I wanted you to hold me."
+Slowly, and with care, Lisa went on to say, "I didn't fear you Vincent, that night I wanted to kiss my Captivating Vincent with the most beautiful blue eyes."

-In disbelief, he tried to clarify by stating, "You pulled away from me.
+In an effort to clarify these conflicting facts, Vincent stated, "But you pulled away from me.
 I saw the look in your eyes."

-Explaining further, Lisa said, "The truth of that night is, I wanted you to hold me, and then I felt guilty for wanting it.
+Explaining further, Lisa said, "The truth of that night is, I felt guilty for wanting to play out my Fairy Tale with you.
 What frightened me were the feelings I was having.
 I didn't know if what I felt, was right or wrong!
-After all, we grew up like a brother and a sister, and the attraction I felt for you confused, and shamed me.
+After all, we grew up together, and the attraction I felt for you, confused and shamed me.
 That is why I pulled away so suddenly, and that is when you accidentally scratched me."

 Bending his head in relief, because for the first time, his instincts were validated, and now he fully understood.